hbrbailon/malawi_news/readme.md

 * [Sentiment Analysis](https://github.com/hbrbailon/malawi_news/blob/main/code/sentiment.ipynb) from spaCy textblob

 # Data and Analysis
 The data used in this paper is in [data](https://github.com/hbrbailon/malawi_news/tree/main/data).
 The csv versions of the data are also in one folder which makes it easier for uploads in the analysis.
-Analysis was done using R and all relevant codes can be found in [analysis] (https://github.com/hbrbailon/malawi_news/tree/main/analysis).
+Analysis was done using R and all relevant codes can be found in [analysis](https://github.com/hbrbailon/malawi_news/tree/main/analysis).
 Please see the methods section of the article for details on how these files were retrieved and constructed.